The Book Library’s sales catalogue collection dates from 1722 to the present day.

 Records of sales catalogues are not held on the computer catalogue nor in the card catalogue.

-A copy of Repertoire des Catalogues de Ventes Publiques compiled by Fritz Lugt, lists sales catalogues between 1600-1925.
-A reference copy of Lugt, marked up to indicate Courtauld holdings (in the range L1-L10910), is available for consultation in the Library at the following location: Z8629 LUG.
+A print copy of Repertoire des Catalogues de Ventes Publiques compiled by Fritz Lugt, lists sales catalogues between 1600-1925.
+A reference copy of Lugt, marked up to indicate Courtauld holdings (in the range L1-L10910), is available for consultation in the Library at the following location: Z8620 LUG.
+Note that this listing has not been updated for some years.

 Index of paintings sold in the British Isles during the 19th century: provenance index of the Getty art history information programme, (ed.
 Burton Fredericksen) Santa Barbara, CA and London: ABC-Clio, 1988